wpygun/ai-text-detector/README.md

 ---

 This project is developed as a Bachelor's thesis at Vistula University, Warsaw, under the working title:
-*"Design and Implementation of a Browser Extension for Real-Time AI-Generated Text Detection on Social Media"*
+*"A Browser Extension for Real-Time AI-Generated Content Detection on Social Media Platforms for Google Chrome"*